Making an Existing Bathroom Less....Basic

 How much clearance should I leave around toilets, vanities, and showers?

 Clearances matter more than you think.
 You’ll need at least 15" from the toilet’s center to a wall or another fixture, 21–24" of front clearance for vanities, and proper door swing space.
-These measurements should be considered in the early design phase — not after cabinetry is ordered.
+These measurements should be considered in the early design phase, not after cabinetry is ordered.
+Attention to small details like electrical outlets, light fixtures, and the position of plumbing fixtures ensures your master bath or guest bath is comfortable and fully functional.

-How do I know if my plumbing or wiring needs to be replaced?
+How do I know if my plumbing work or electrical outlets need updating?

 If your home is more than 20–30 years old, it’s wise to have your pipes and electrical inspected during the remodel.
-Signs like corroded pipes, old knob-and-tube wiring, or lack of GFCI outlets indicate the need for updates.
+Signs like corroded pipes, old knob-and-tube wiring, or lack of GFCI electrical outlets indicate the need for updates.
+Replacing these components during bathroom remodeling not only improves safety but also allows for final installations like a new toilet, upgraded plumbing fixtures, and light fixtures without major rework later.

 Is it worth investing in waterproofing?

 Absolutely.
-Proper waterproofing in shower areas and behind tile is essential for long-term durability and preventing water damage.
-Skipping it can lead to costly repairs down the line.
+Proper waterproofing in shower floors, shower walls, and behind new tile is essential for long-term durability and preventing water damage.
+Skipping it can lead to costly repairs down the line and compromise your investment in home improvement projects.
+Adding waterproofing as part of your careful planning ensures your master bath or guest bath stands the test of time.

-Can I change the layout of my bathroom?
+Can I change the layout of my bathroom during a bathroom remodeling project?

-Are there design choices that can save money?
+What bathroom design choices can help save money?

-Yes — keeping the layout the same, using prefabricated vanities, choosing ceramic over natural stone, or selecting mid-range fixtures can significantly reduce costs without compromising quality.
+Keeping the layout the same, using prefabricated vanities, choosing ceramic over natural stone, or selecting mid-range fixtures can significantly reduce costs without compromising quality.
+Additional savings can come from reusing existing bathroom components where possible, choosing standard floor tiles or wall coverings, and opting for new tile only in high-impact areas like the guest bath or master bath.

 Is it better to build a shower or keep a tub?

 It depends on your lifestyle and future plans.
-Tubs are ideal for families with children, but walk-in showers are more accessible and popular in modern renovations.
+Tubs are ideal for families with children, but walk-in showers are more accessible and popular in modern bathroom remodeling.
 If resale is a concern, try to keep at least one bathtub in the home.

 Monarch in Numbers